So You Are Interested in Buying a Pistol For Self-Defense !

 Civil consequences could be possible afterwards.

-Am I making a point here to practice using you firearm?
-And you need to practice in what you perceive to be a practical/tactical situation.
+You need to practice getting your firearm in to play.
+And this would to practice in what you perceive to be a practical/tactical situation.
 You do not want anything to foul things up even like as simple thing like forgetting to unsnap the holster strap if it has one, or having your shirt tucked in over the pistol.
 Also practice pulling your firearm with your weak hand.
 You might be down on the ground and laying on your strong arm or have been shot, incapacitating that arm.
-And if for some insane reason, you are carrying a 1911 with the hammer down, remember that for the first shot you will have to cock it after you pull it from the holster because once you have it in play, cocking the hammer my just loose you valuable time and put you in a very disadvantaged situation.
+And if for some insane reason, you are carrying a 1911 (in condition 2) with the hammer down, remember that for the first shot you will have to cock it after you pull it from the holster because once you have it in play, cocking the hammer my just loose you valuable time and put you in a very disadvantaged situation.

 Concealed Carry Permit ; First off, as of December 2016 there is NO NATIONAL Concealed Carry Permit recognition in the US, however Donald Trump has said in his electoral proposals that he is for one.
 So maybe there is hope.